fannix/TakeMeHome/README.md

 `{"jsonrpc":"2.0","id":15,"result":"01"}`

-This means that we get 1 token reward.
+This means that we did get 1 token reward by submitting the location.

 If you want to see the app in action but don't want to install and compile the codes, you can take a look at <https://youtu.be/l5xETZ_naJw>